isomerpages/moe-lianhuapri/_learning/Social Studies/National Education Events.md

 third_nav_title: Social Studies
 variant: markdown
 ---
-# **National Education Events**
+<h1><strong>National Education Events</strong></h1>

-#### **National Education**
+<h4><strong>National Education</strong></h4>

-National Education (NE) is a significant aspect of Character and Citizenship Education (CCE) which comprises a wide range of school efforts that help students experience and explore their national identity as Singaporeans, understand the realities and challenges unique to our nation and foster a sense of hope and belonging to Singapore.
+<p>National Education (NE) is a significant aspect of Character and Citizenship Education (CCE) which comprises a wide range of school efforts that help students experience and explore their national identity as Singaporeans, understand the realities and challenges unique to our nation and foster a sense of hope and belonging to Singapore.<br>

 NE in CCE aims to be empowering and aspirational, allowing for individual sense-making so as to nurture engaged citizens, who are socially aware, adept at critical thinking, and informed about local, regional and global issues.
-National Education comprises four core annual events which are Total Defence Day, International Friendship Day, Racial Harmony Day and National Day.
+National Education comprises four core annual events which are Total Defence Day, International Friendship Day, Racial Harmony Day and National Day. </p>

 #### **National Education (NE) Commemorative Days**